rubygems/bundler/doc/contributing/BUG_TRIAGE.md

   * Which operating systems (OS X, Windows, Ubuntu, CentOS, etc.) manifest this bug?
   * Which rubies (MRI, JRuby, Rubinius, etc.) and which versions (1.8.7, 1.9.3, etc.) have this bug?

+Strategies for triaging a ticket:
+  * Be sure to ask the user to output the entirety of their `bundle env`.
+Sometimes users forget to post all of their `bundle env` output in the issue.
+  * After seeing the output of the user's `bundle env`, try to replicate the user's problem in your current environment.
+Only portions of the code base is changed in each release, so there's a good chance your version of bundler might have the same bug.
+  * If you're having trouble replicating their issue with your current environment, slowly try to incorporate the user's environment setup.
+As in, this is where you begin matching their environment.
+For example, try switching to the user's version of Ruby, RubyGems, RVM, et cetera, step by step.
+  * Is the user running the latest version of bundler?
+If not, ask them to update by running `gem install bundler`.
+There's a chance that the newest version of bundler has already solved their problem.

 If you can't reproduce the issue, chances are good that the bug has been fixed already (hurrah!).
 That's a good time to post to the ticket explaining what you did and how it worked.

 If you can reproduce an issue, you're well on your way to fixing it. :)